Nageenask0786/adapt-nxt-technologies-reactJs-Assignment/README.md

 # adapt-nxt-technologies-reactJs-Assignment
 ## Title
-Creating an Order Page with the design provided
+Creating an Orders Page with the design provided

 ## Objective